 To honor Amina, we have started a nonprofit organization called “Amina’s Gift” to support children in Africa.
 We raise money to support these children by selling local art and crafts.
 Your purchase allows us to buy shoes, clothes, food, and pay for school fees.
 Thank you.

 Terrence is an emergency physician currently practicing in Raleigh, North Carolina.
 He graduated from the University of North Carolina at Chapel Hill in 1986 with a B.S. in Chemistry and English; earned his M.S. in Exercise Science from the University of South Carolina in 1989; and returned to the University of North Carolina for his M.D. in 1994.
-He completed specialty training in emergency medicine at West Virginia University in 1997 and has been practicing at the Level 1 trauma center in Raleigh since 2002.
+He completed specialty training in emergency medicine at West Virginia University in 1997.

 Jane has a rich and varied background.
 Before pursuing a degree in operations research, she taught math at Central Piedmont Community College.
 Later, she worked in Family Medicine at Duke University and at the Frank Porter Graham research program.
 For many years, she headed the computer operation at what is now the Sheps Center for Health Services Research.
 She earned a doctorate in public health, focusing on women’s empowerment in developing countries.
 In 1999, with five other women, she founded the Chapel Hill Institute for Cultural and Language Education (now CHICLE Language Institute).